University-of-Twente-Open-Days-TCS/Roam-boter/README.md

 The above commands will have initialized and started the containers.
 The django web server is not ready yet.
 First the database needs to initialized and a super user must be created.
 To do this you first have to open a new terminal and get inside the 'web' docker container.

-5. `docker exec -it roambot-er_web_1 /bin/bash`
+5. `sudo docker exec -it roam-boter_web_1 /bin/bash`

-   This will give you a bash terminal inside of the docker container.
+   This will give you a bash terminal inside the docker container.

 Initialize the database: